 Sew up a delightful Drawstring Ditty Bag!
-This easy unlined bag tutorial features an optional sturdy false bag bottom that you can make so that your little bag always keeps that cute shape.
+This easy unlined drawstring bag tutorial is great for beginners and experienced crafters.
+It also gives instructions to make an optional sturdy false bag bottom that you can make so that your little bag always keeps that cute shape.

 UPDATE: This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The blog post below is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
 The PDF download for $2 is totally optional.